otohdotio/api/ide_build/README.md

 # ide_build

+Notes about building in the IDE.

-This is currently platform-specific for Mac OS X with Docker Machine and PyCharm.
+* This is currently platform-specific for Mac OS X with Docker Machine and PyCharm.
+* schema.cql doesn't belong here, it should go in the persistence repo.